OpenIxia/ixvision-zta/README.md

 # IxVision-ZTA - Zero-Touch Automation Utility for Ixia Vision Network Packet Brokers
 ## Overview
 IxVision-ZTA is a command-line utility that helps you to apply a set of configuration steps, or actions, to an Ixia Vision Network Packet Broker (NPB).
-It is also capable of running discovery operations - identifying connected NPB ports, setting up proper speed and duplex parameters, using LLDP neighbor information to identify a role of a port.
-Each time you run `ixvztp`, you choose one of the actions from the following list:
+It is also capable of running discovery operations - identifying connected NPB ports, setting up proper speed and duplex parameters, parce LLDP neighbor information to identify a role of a port.
+When running `ixvztp`, you choose one of the actions from the following list:

 * `sysinfo`  Display system information
-* `portup`   Performs link status discovery for all currently disabled ports.
+* `portup`   Perform link status discovery for all currently disabled ports.
 Successfully connected ports would be configured in Network (ingress) mode.
 * `lldptag`  Search for LLDP neighbor port descriptions that match one or more supplied tags.
 Tag the ports, connected to the matched neighbors, with corresponding keywords.
 * `portmode` Set port mode to the specified value for ports that match one or more supplied tags.
 * `pgform`   Form a group of ports that have keywords matching supplied tags.
 Both Network and Tool Port Groups are supported.